Data Mixing Agent: Learning to Re-weight Domains for Continual Pre-training: Experimental Results

 \textbf{The capabilities of data mixing agents can generalize across target models, source-field data, and domain spaces without retraining.} Though our data mixing agent is trained on the 52-dimensional data reweighting space with trajectories sampled with the DCLM data, it effectively guides domain reweighting for four target models across 2 domain definitions.
-For example, in Fig. \ref{tab:2D-main-results}, DataAgent$_{RL}$ outperforms RegMix by an average of 1.66\% on the two unseen target models: LLaMA-3B-FWE-100B and LLaMA-3B-Nemotron-100B, based on the 2-dimensional domain space.
-In Fig. \ref{tab:nvidia-main-results}, DataAgent$_{RL}$ outperforms RegMix by an average of 1.41\% based on the 52-dimensional domain space.
-These results indicate that Data Mixing Agent learns data- and model-agnostic heuristics from the sampled trajectories that can guide domain reweighting on multiple source-field data distributions, which is crucial to the efficiency of this algorithm, as the feedback collection for sampled data trajectories (Sec. \ref{sec:data_collection}) requires considerable computations.
+For example, in Table \ref{tab:2D-main-results-appn}, DataAgent$_{RL}$ outperforms RegMix by an average of 1.66\%, DBL by an average of 2.37\% on the two unseen target models: LLaMA-FWE and LLaMA-Nemo, based on the 2-dimensional domain space.
+In Table \ref{tab:nvidia-main-results-appn}, DataAgent$_{RL}$ outperforms RegMix by an average of 1.41\% based on the 52-dimensional domain space.
+These results indicate that Data Mixing Agent learns data- and model-agnostic heuristics from the sampled trajectories that can guide domain reweighting on multiple source-field data distributions, which is crucial to the efficiency of this algorithm, as the feedback collection for sampled data trajectories requires considerable computations.
 With these generalization capabilities, the agent is still expected to perform well in applications to new target models and source-field data without re-training.

-\textbf{Data mixing agent is effective in guiding continual pre-training on estimated start state and data mixtures with synthetic source-field data.} We prove this by reweighting domains on the Pythia-1.4B target model with the estimated start state obtained as in Sec. \ref{sec:data_collection} and source-field data obtained as described in Sec. \ref{sec:experiment_set}.
-In math reasoning, DataAgent$_{RL}$ also outperforms RegMix by 0.59\% in Table \ref{tab:2D-main-results} and 3.7\% in Table \ref{tab:nvidia-main-results}.
+\textbf{Data mixing agent is effective in guiding continual pre-training on estimated start state and data mixtures with synthetic source-field data.} We prove this by reweighting domains on the Pythia-1.4B target model with the estimated start state obtained as in Appendix \ref{appn:start_state_estimate} and source-field data obtained as described in Appendix \ref{appn:target_model_training_data}.
+In math reasoning, DataAgent$_{RL}$ also outperforms RegMix by 0.59\% in Table \ref{tab:2D-main-results-appn} and 3.7\% in Table \ref{tab:nvidia-main-results-appn}.
 However, the preservation on general capabilities significantly drops, with a 4.69\% and 5.65\% gap on 2-dimensional and 52-dimensional domain spaces.
-Overall, DataAgent$_{RL}$ still significantly improves average performance compared to the base model, and outperforms RegMix by 1.05\% in Table \ref{tab:2D-main-results} and 0.61\% in Table \ref{tab:nvidia-main-results}.
+Overall, DataAgent$_{RL}$ still significantly improves average performance compared to the base model, and outperforms RegMix by 1.05\% in Table \ref{tab:2D-main-results-appn} and 0.61\% in Table \ref{tab:nvidia-main-results-appn}.